hebeidpa/GC-MLM-RCSA/README.md

 ### 1. Radiology Module (CT-based)

-The radiology module is used to process CT images and extract radiological features.
+The radiology module is implemented using the **nnU-Net framework (v2)**, which is a widely used self-configuring method for medical image segmentation (https://github.com/MIC-DKFZ/nnUNet).
+In this work, nnU-Net is adopted for automatic gastric region segmentation on CT images.

 #### Step 1: CT Preprocessing
 CT images should be converted to a unified format and resolution prior to analysis.